Schooled (Modern Family): Plot

-The entire family is gathered at the Dunphy's house for dinner to celebrate Haley's (Sarah Hyland) upcoming first day of college.
-Right after Phil's (Ty Burrell) toast, Mitch (Jesse Tyler Ferguson) takes the opportunity to say that it is also Lily's (Aubrey Anderson-Emmons) first day at kindergarten, while Manny (Rico Rodriguez) informs everyone that Jay (Ed O'Neill) and Gloria (Sofía Vergara) are also starting classes on how to take care of a new baby.
+Over dinner, Phil (Ty Burrell) gives a lengthy toast to Haley's (Sarah Hyland) upcoming first day of college while Mitch (Jesse Tyler Ferguson) announces that Lily (Aubrey Anderson-Emmons) is starting kindergarten and Manny (Rico Rodriguez) shares that Jay (Ed O'Neill) and Gloria (Sofía Vergara) have enrolled in parenting classes.

-After an emotional morning where Alex (Ariel Winter) and Luke (Nolan Gould) say goodbye to their sister, Claire (Julie Bowen), Phil and Haley leave for the college.
-At the college, the only thing that Claire and Phil do is to embarrass Haley and she asks them to leave.
-Before they go, Phil is giving her a book he made with everything he has learned from life.
-He calls it "Phil's-osophy".
-On their way back home, they are both emotional, and a call from Haley to tell them thank you and that she loves them makes them tear up.
+The following morning, Alex (Ariel Winter) and Luke (Nolan Gould) say their goodbyes before Claire (Julie Bowen), Phil, and Haley leave for the college.
+There, Haley is quickly embarrassed by her parent's and insists they leave.
+Before departing, Phil gifts her a book of life lessons he calls "Phil's-osophy".
+On the way home, an emotional Phil and Claire receive a call from Haley who thanks them; they all tear up.